bloodstiller/bloodstiller.com/content/Walkthroughs/Escape-box.md

 ### Finding a linked SQL Instance: {#finding-a-linked-sql-instance}

--   ~~Correction~~: This is wrong, I later found it was just showing me my existing database, I have left it in as I believe it's important and show these mistakes.
+-   +Correction+: This is wrong, I later found it was just showing me my existing database, I have left it in as I believe it's important and show these mistakes.

 -   **I check if there are any linked remote SQL instances running**:
     -   `SELECT srvname, isremote FROM sysservers;`